rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_vars_facts.rst

 .. versionadded:: 1.3

-You can add static facts by adding static files to facts.d, or add dynamic facts by adding executable scripts to facts.d.
+You can add static custom facts by adding static files to facts.d, or add dynamic facts by adding executable scripts to facts.d.
 For example, you can add a list of all users on a host to your facts using facts.d.

 To use facts.d, create an ``/etc/ansible/facts.d`` directory on the remote host or hosts.
 If you prefer a different directory, create it and specify it using the ``fact_path`` play keyword.
 Add files to the directory to supply your custom facts.
 All file names must end with ``.fact``.
 The files can be JSON, INI, or executable files returning JSON.